duckietown/dt-ros-core/docs/src/duckiedrone/pid_controller.md

 The `SET_ATTITUDE_TARGET` command is detailed [here](https://mavlink.io/en/messages/common.html#SET_ATTITUDE_TARGET).
 On the Ardupilot Copter firmware used on the flight controller the `thrust` field can be interpreted either as a commanded normalized thrust level or a climb rate.
 On the DD24 this is configured by default to be the normalized thrust.

-This message is published to
+The message is published to

 `~setpoint_raw/attitude`

-and remapped through a launch file to
+and remapped through a launch file to the mavros node topic

-`/[ROBOT_NAME]/mavros/setpoint_raw/attitude`
+`/[ROBOT_NAME]/mavros/setpoint_raw/attitude`.